 After a certain amount of benefit weeks, some states expand the definition of suitable work.
 For example, after a certain number of weeks, suitable work might then include any work that you are capable of performing whether or not you have any experience or training (so long as some sort of training is provided to you).

 How to Contact an Unemployment Office

 To find your local unemployment office, and other helpful information, visit the Department of Labor website.

 It can be hard to get through to an unemployment office on the phone.
 Most states want claimants to file online, and it can be difficult to locate a phone number if you have a question or need to talk to a representative about your claim.

 However, in some situations, the only way to get a definitive answer or clarification is to talk to an actual person.
 The FAQ sections of most state unemployment websites don't cover all circumstances, and unemployment claims can be complicated.

 Phone numbers are usually listed in the "Contact Us" section of your state unemployment office website.

 If English is not your first language, some states have telephone claims lines in other languages.
-For examples, California provides separate phone numbers for English, Spanish, Cantonese, Mandarin, and Vietnamese speaking customers.
-If available, information on alternative phone numbers will also be listed on the contact page for the unemployment office.
+For example, California provides separate phone numbers for English, Spanish, Cantonese, Mandarin, and Vietnamese.
+If available, information on alternative phone numbers also will be listed on the contact page for the unemployment office.